lukpro95/social-app/README.md

 - follow/unfollow people
 - find posts by content by using search engine in header
 - use real-time chat to speak with all people

+To check some example posts, try typing in "Free" in search engine :)